(Therapy, Electroconvulsive; ECT)

 When you are fully awake, you will be given something to eat and drink.
 In most cases, you will be able to go home the day of the procedure.

 You will need to schedule an appointment for another ECT treatment.
-In most cases, you will need to have three treatments per week for one month.
-You will need to take medicine, such as antidepressants, and continue with therapy to prevent a relapse.
+In most cases, you will need to have two to three treatments per week, for many weeks.
+You will need to take medication, such as antidepressants, and continue with therapy to prevent a relapse.

 You may also need maintenance ECT to further prevent a relapse.
 Your doctor will help determine the right plan for you.
 This will depend on how you are progressing.

 Follow any instructions your doctor gives you.